openresty/lua-nginx-module/README.markdown

 Calling this method on an already connected socket object will cause the original connection to be closed first.

+An optional Lua table can be specified as the last argument to this method to specify various connect options:

+* `pool`
+	specify a custom name for the connection pool being used.
+If omitted, then the connection pool name will be automatically generated from the string template `"<host>:<port>"` or `"<unix-socket-path>"`.

+The support for the options table argument was first introduced in the `v0.5.7` release.

-This feature was first introduced in the `v0.5.0rc1` release.
+This method was first introduced in the `v0.5.0rc1` release.

 tcpsock:send
 ------------